 The BRRD, which establishes a framework for the recovery and resolution of credit institutions and investment firms, has been implemented in Ireland by the European Union (Bank Recovery and Resolution) Regulations 2015 and 2019 and in the UK through amendments to the special resolution regime (SRR) established under the Banking Act 2009.
-See further "Description of the Issuer and the Group - Regulation" below.
+See further "General Supervision and Regulation of Banks in Ireland" below.

 Under the national implementation of the BRRD, competent authorities and resolution authorities are given broad powers with respect to such institutions.
-Credit institutions to which the BRRD applies that are subsidiaries of other credit institutions to which the BRRD applies, such as Bank of Ireland (UK) plc, may be subject to independent resolution action by their national resolution authorities in addition to (but generally in coordination with) action taken by the resolution authority supervising the parent entity.
-Any such measures, if used in respect of Bank of Ireland, the Issuer and/or any other member of the Group or any securities of any of the foregoing could have a material adverse effect on Bank of Ireland, the Issuer and/or any other member of the Group, including its shareholders and unsecured creditors, and any market perception or expectation that any such measures may be used may also severely adversely affect the market price of any securities.
+Credit institutions to which a different resolution framework applies that are subsidiaries of other credit institutions to which the BRRD applies, such as Bank of Ireland (UK) plc, may be subject to independent resolution action by their national resolution authorities in addition to (but generally in coordination with) action taken by the resolution authority supervising the parent entity.
+Any such measures, if used in respect of Bank of Ireland, the Issuer and/or any other member of the Group or any securities of any of the foregoing could have a material adverse effect on Bank of Ireland, the Issuer and/or any other member of the Group, including its shareholders and unsecured creditors (such as holders of Securities), and any market perception or expectation that any such measures may be used may also severely adversely affect the market price of any securities.